TaxoBell: Gaussian Box Embeddings for Self-Supervised Taxonomy Expansion: Abstract

 \section{Abstract}

-Taxonomies form the backbone of structured knowledge representation across diverse domains, enabling applications such as e-commerce catalogs, semantic search, and biomedical discovery.
-Yet, manual taxonomy expansion is labor-intensive and cannot keep pace with the emergence of new concepts.
-Existing automated methods rely on point-based vector embeddings, which model symmetric similarity and thus struggle with the asymmetric "is-a" relationships that are fundamental to taxonomies.
+Taxonomies form the backbone of structured knowledge representation across diverse domains, enabling applications such as e-commerce and semantic search.
+Yet, manual taxonomy expansion is labor-intensive and slow.
+Existing methods rely on point-based vector embeddings, which model symmetric similarity and thus struggle with the asymmetric relationships that are fundamental to taxonomies.
 Box embeddings offer a promising alternative by enabling containment and disjointness, but they face key issues: (i) unstable gradients at the intersection boundaries, (ii) no notion of semantic uncertainty, and (iii) limited capacity to represent polysemy or ambiguity.
 We address these shortcomings with \modelname, a Gaussian box embedding framework that translates between box geometries and multivariate Gaussian distributions, where means encode semantic location and covariances encode uncertainty.
 Energy-based optimization yields stable optimization, robust modeling of ambiguous concepts, and interpretable hierarchical reasoning.
-Extensive experimentation on five benchmark datasets demonstrates that \modelname\ significantly outperforms eight state-of-the-art taxonomy expansion baselines by 19\% in MRR and around 25\% in Recall@k.
+Extensive experiments on five benchmark datasets demonstrate that \modelname\ significantly outperforms eight state-of-the-art taxonomy expansion baselines by 19\% in MRR and around 25\% in Recall@k.
 We further demonstrate the advantages and pitfalls of \modelname\ with error analysis and ablation studies.